 Repeat this process for each of your marketplace accounts.

 Although you can use one tag for multiple accounts, it’s usually smarter to create a unique tag each time.
-For example, we have one account each for Amazon USA, Canada, and Mexico.
-Rather than just tagging each one “Amazon,” we might use Amazon_US, Amazon_CA, and Amazon_MX.
+For example, say you have one account each for Amazon USA, Canada, and Mexico.
+Rather than just tagging each one “Amazon,” it might be better to use Amazon_US, Amazon_CA, and Amazon_MX.

-The same goes for our optional Negative Feedback notifications for Amazon.
-Those will come in with the tags “negative” and “feedback” automatically added.
-(We created the tag “negative feedback” back when using spaces in a tag was cool.
+We created the tag “negative feedback” back when using spaces in a tag was cool.
 Now we can’t change it without breaking a bunch of our customers’ triggers.
-Oops!)
+Oops!

 Tags will show you which message came from which account.
-Since we entered “Amazon_US” as the tag for our Amazon.com account, we will see that tag on every Amazon.com message in our helpdesk.
+Since we entered “back_market_us” as the tag for our backmarket.com account, we will see that tag on every backmarket.com message in our helpdesk.

 Only messages delivered by ChannelReply will have your ChannelReply tag.
 This makes it very helpful for troubleshooting.